CollaboratorimInstitute/Workshop.Cafe/README.md

 ## Installation

 Installation begins with collecting all necessary parts.
-In order to install 8 lights you wil need:
+In order to install 8 lights you will need:
 - 1 control board
 - 8 light pucks
 - 1 particle photon